grimsteel/go-blog/posts/intro-to-go.md

 #### Packages and Imports

 Go programs are structured into packages which can be imported by other packages.
-Go enforces directory structure with packages (Learn): all source files in a given directory must be a part of the same package.
-(By convention, the directory name and the package name should match, but this is *not* enforced (Will)).
+Go enforces directory structure with packages[^learn]: all source files in a given directory must be a part of the same package.
+(By convention, the directory name and the package name should match for libraries, but this is *not* enforced![^gist]).

 What’s interesting about Go is that import statements for non-standard library packages are “absolute” and specify the exact source of a package, like GitHub.
-This is a stark difference from other languages which typically have a standard package repository and list dependencies in a standalone file, like package.json or Cargo.toml
+This is a stark difference from other languages which typically have a standard package repository and list dependencies in a standalone file, like package.json or Cargo.toml.

 ```go
 package main